 For more on the Guided Bus Tour see my page on when’s the best time to visit San Diego Zoo.

-#4 Which Animal Encounters, Keeper Talks and Animal Experiences Do You Want to See?
+#4 Which Free Animal Talks Do You Want to See?

-The Animal Encounters, Keeper Talks and Animal Experience events are free with your admission to San Diego Safari Park.
-They’re entertaining, informative and ever-changing.
+The Wildlife Presentations and Wildlife Care Specialist talks are free with your admission to San Diego Zoo.
+They’re entertaining, informative, and ever-changing.
 Plan to see as many in your San Diego Zoo itinerary as you can.
-Here’s the online schedule for the free Animal Encounters and Keeper Talks at various points throughout the zoo.
+Check the map below for locations.

 #5 Where (and What) Do You Want to Eat?